Plantastic-ada/Plantastic/frontend/README.md

   - MOVE THE LOGIC IN WATERINGMODAL
     - ~~onClick={ wateringValidationButton} => PATCH to /water-multiples + refreshGarden()~~
-      ~~Message validation "Your plants are no longer thirsty 💧" with OK button to close~~ To do : set Watering date*
+      ~~Message validation "Your plants are no longer thirsty 💧" with OK button to close~~ To do : set Watering date\*

 #**BUGFIX 19/12**

 - plant selection in add plant form
 - PWA
 - Header
 - responsiveness
 - check global styles

+#**TO DO 19/12**

+- add select all
+- dispay nickname
+- prevent future dates
+- controlled checkboxes